(Photo of Harjeet Singh)

 © Harjeet Singh

 Bio: Harjeet Singh is an Indian English poet and short story writer.
 He has earned a Master's degree in English from his district college Hoshiarpur (Punjab).
-His father, Principal "Joginder Singh,” was an ardent lover of the English language, and his guidelines have made Harjeet able to grasp some of the fundamentals of this language.
-His work has appeared in U.S and Indian magazines.
-He is the denizen of district Hoshiarpur (Punjab).
+His father, Principal "Joginder Singh," was a keen lover of the English language and his guidelines have made Harjeet able to grasp some of the fundamentals of this language.
+His work has appeared in Indian Ruminations, Conceit, Children, Stray Branch, Churches & Daddies, Literary Yard, "Across the Wall" chapbook, Scarlet Leaf Review, Creativity Webzine, Indian Perodical,The Enchanted File Cabinet 2018 Conceit Magazine.
+He is a denizen of district Hoshiarpur (Punjab).